7.1 Distribute homeowner guides for home and neighborhood stormwater improvement BMPs and projects

 Approach

-Efforts to develop shared outreach and education could be coordinated among UF/IFAS, Sarasota Bay Estuary Program, Coastal & Heartland National Estuary Partnership, Sarasota County Neighborhood Environment Stewardship Team, Science and Environment Council, and other environmental education organizations (see Chapter 9.6).
+Efforts to develop shared outreach and education should continue to be coordinated among UF/IFAS, Sarasota Bay Estuary Program, Coastal & Heartland National Estuary Partnership, Sarasota County Neighborhood Environment Stewardship Team, Science and Environment Council, and other environmental education organizations (see Chapter 9.6).

 Resources